steinea/obsidian-vault/constellation/books/The Dawn of Everything.md

 category: books
 title: The Dawn of Everything
 subtitle: A New History of Humanity
-author:
-  - Graeber, David
+author: Graeber, David and David Wengrow
-  - Wengrow, David
 date: 2021
 permalink: '9780374157357'
 tags:
 ---

-# The Dawn of Everything

-### A New History of Humanity

 [[Books]]